phi16181/phi16181/README.md

 ![Logo for USM](usm_logo.png)
 **The University of Southern Mississippi
-MS, Engineering Technology
+MS, Engineering Technology<br>
 BS, Engineering Technology**

 *Emphasis Area: Neural Networks and Machine Learning
 Thesis: Using Neural Networks to Decrease the Deficiencies in Raytracing Algorithms.*

-##Licenses & certifications
+## Licenses & certifications

-Logo for Defense Counterintelligence and Security Agency (DCSA) DoD Mandatory Controlled Unclassified Information (CUI) Training - Defense Counterintelligence and Security Agency (DCSA) Issued Mar 2021
+1. DoD Mandatory Controlled Unclassified Information (CUI) Training - Defense Counterintelligence and Security Agency (DCSA) Issued Mar 2021

-Logo for IBM
-Enterprise Design Thinking Practitioner - IBM
-Issued Jun 2021
+1. Enterprise Design Thinking Practitioner - IBM Issued Jun 2021

-Logo for IBM
-IBM Global Sales School for Technology Garage - IBM Issued Jul 2021
+1. IBM Global Sales School for Technology Garage - IBM Issued Jul 2021

-Logo for IBM
-Introduction to Containers, Kubernetes, and OpenShift - IBM Issued Aug 2021
+1. Introduction to Containers, Kubernetes, and OpenShift - IBM Issued Aug 2021
-Credential ID 1fe67ca0ede54e6c9de3f0aaab2cdab1

-Logo for IBM
-Blockchain Essentials - IBM
+1. Blockchain Essentials - IBM
 Issued Aug 2021
 Credential ID 3557ecdf20144039b62eeadf3d1f7891

-Logo for IBM
-Maximo Visual Inspection Intermediate - IBM
+1. Maximo Visual Inspection Intermediate - IBM
 Issued Oct 2021

-Logo for IBM
-IBM Cloud Pak for Data V3.0.x Data Science - IBM Issued Jun 2021
+1. IBM Cloud Pak for Data V3.0.x Data Science - IBM Issued Jun 2021

-Logo for IBM
-IBM Machine Learning Specialist - Associate - IBM Issued Feb 2022
+1. IBM Machine Learning Specialist - Associate - IBM

-Skills
-Hadoop  Computer Vision  Artificial Intelligence (AI)  Machine Learning  Data Engineering  Kubernetes  Cloud Computing  Maximo  Big Data  Pandas (Software)
+Issued Feb 2022

+1. Amazon Certified Cloud Practitioner - Amazon Web Services Nov 2019

-Honors & awards
+## Honors & awards

-Logo for Google
-Google Internet of Things (IoT) Technology Research Award Pilot - Google Apr 2016
+**1. Google Internet of Things (IoT) Technology Research Award Pilot - Google**

-Over the past year, Google engineers have experimented and developed a set of building blocks for the Internet of Things - an ecosystem of connected devices, services and “things” that promises direct and efficient support of one’s daily life.
-While there has been significant progress in this field, there remain significant challenges in terms of (1) interoperability and a standardized modular systems architecture, (2) privacy, security and user safety, as well as (3) how users interact with, manage and control an ensemble of devices in this connected environment.
+*Over the past year, Google engineers have experimented and developed a set of building blocks for the Internet of Things - an ecosystem of connected devices, services and “things” that promises direct and efficient support of one’s daily life.
+While there has been significant progress in this field, there remain significant challenges in terms of (1) interoperability and a standardized modular systems architecture, (2) privacy, security and user safety, as well as (3) how users interact with, manage and control an ensemble of devices in this connected environment.*

-It is in this context that we are happy to invite university researchers1 to participate in the Internet of Things (IoT) Technology Research Award Pilot.
-This pilot provides selected researchers in-kind gifts of Google IoT related technologies (listed below), with the goal of fostering collaboration with the academic community on small-scale (~4-8 week) experiments, discovering what they can do with our software and devices.

-Logo for Amazon Web Services
-Amazon Certified Cloud Practitioner - Amazon Web Services Nov 2019

-Logo for University of Georgia School of Computer Science Postdoctoral Research in Deep Learning - University of Georgia School of Computer Science Aug 2019
+**Postdoctoral Research in Deep Learning - University of Georgia School of Computer Science**